ChameleonCloud/chi-in-a-box/docs/setup-guides/production-baremetal/quickstart.md

         # This should be your public IP block assigned to your deployment.
         cidr: 0.0.0.0/32
     ```
 5. To enable bare metal provisioning, provide a vlan and subnet for ironic to use.
+This vlan should be included in the neutron `on_demand_vlan_range` above.

     ```yaml
     ironic_provisioning_network_vlan: 200